MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/rest/ruby.md

 ---
-title: "Quickstart: Search for videos using the REST API and PHP - Bing Video Search"
+title: "Quickstart: Search for videos using the REST API and Ruby - Bing Video Search"
 titleSuffix: Bing Search Services
-description: Use this quickstart to send video search requests to the Bing Video Search REST API using PHP
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using Ruby.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen